Software-Engineering-Wildcats/Scholarship_GUI/Frontend_Team8/Frontend/README.md

 ## JAR Execution

-The JAR file can only be ran if the batch file is ran.
-In your file explorer with the folder to this project open, doouble click on the `JarExe.bat` and the JAR file should open.
+The JAR file can only be run if the batch file is run.
+In your file explorer with the folder to this project open, double click on the `JarExe.bat` and the JAR file should open.